Pylons/pyramid/docs/narr/zca.rst

 because they'll be consulting the ZCA global registry rather than the component registry associated with your :mod:`repoze.bfg` application.

-There are three ways to fix this: by disusing the ZCA global registry entirely, by using :meth:`repoze.bfg.configuration.Configurator.hook_zca` or by passing the ZCA global registry to the :term:`Configurator` constructor at
+There are three ways to fix this: by disusing the ZCA global API entirely, by using :meth:`repoze.bfg.configuration.Configurator.hook_zca` or by passing the ZCA global registry to the :term:`Configurator` constructor at